nsg-ethz/SP-PIFO/README.md

 # SP-PIFO: Approximating Push-In First-Out Behaviors <br/> using Strict-Priority Queues

-This repository contains the code used in [SP-PIFO](https://nsg.ee.ethz.ch/fileadmin/user_upload/SP-PIFO.pdf), which was accepted at [NSDI'20](https://www.usenix.org/conference/nsdi20/accepted-papers).
+This repository contains the code used in [SP-PIFO](https://nsg.ee.ethz.ch/fileadmin/user_upload/SP-PIFO.pdf), which was presented at [NSDI'20](https://www.usenix.org/conference/nsdi20/accepted-papers).

 ## What can I find in this repo?